spotinst/help/src/docs/managed-instance/features/commitments-setup-stateful-aks.md

 <img width="500" src="https://github.com/user-attachments/assets/5486d807-043d-463f-8deb-8cc7c869ebde" />

-The first time you use commitments, you must add at least one permission at the tenant level so Spot can connect to Azure cluster environments.
+The first time you use commitments; you must add at least one permission at the tenant level so Spot can connect to Azure cluster environments.

 These permissions give you access to all the resources under the same tenant.
 You need these permissions to turn on virtual node group-level commitments.